Current Market Trends

 For a more detailed description of the structure and statistics for the Danish healthcare sector, refer to the Ministry of Health’s publication “Healthcare in Denmark”: http://sum.dk/English/Healthcare-in-Denmark-An-Overview.aspx.

-Main arguments for choosing to bring your healthcare business to Denmark are the ease of doing business, flexible workforce and access to talent, good framework conditions and an advanced healthcare sector to test the market.
-Many are also attracted by the amounts of data available through well-developed national registries and biobanks, for conducting research.
+Denmark offers a high ease of doing business, flexible workforce and access to talent, good framework conditions and an advanced healthcare sector to test the market.
+Many are also attracted by the amounts of data available for conducting research through well-developed national registries and biobanks.
 This goes for not only those choosing to locate activities here, but also those who enter the market through partnerships.

 The sale of medical devices is typically accomplished with a traditional distribution model, whereas larger installations and health IT solutions may require a local presence or a strategic partnership with a local vendor.
 Pharmaceuticals and biotech companies typically locate or enter into partnerships with Danish scientists who can help them access national data and biobanks.

 Denmark has one of Europe’s strongest pharmaceutical development pipelines.

 The Danish Association of the Pharmaceutical Industry (Lif) is a great resource: https://www.lif.dk/.
-The Danish-Swedish Life Sciences cluster’s portal http://www.mediconvalley.com/ is also an excellent source of information, which in addition to providing facts and figures, also maps the entire industry and its players in both countries (covers biotech and medtech too).
+The Danish-Swedish Life Sciences cluster’s portal http://www.mediconvalley.com/ is also an excellent source of information which, in addition to providing facts and figures, also maps the entire industry and its players in both countries (it covers biotech and medtech as well).
 For information related to medtech, the industry association Medicoindustrien publishes industry reports and maintains a good database of members, including distributors: https://www.medicoindustrien.dk/.
 Denmark is strong in clinical areas such as diagnostics (in vitro and radiology), gastroenterology, orthopedics, cardiology, surgery, drug delivery, vascular surgery and wound care.
 Denmark is also one of the world’s leading countries in the adoption of health IT.
 Virtually all primary care physicians have electronic medical records with full clinical functionality.
-General practitioners use Electronic Medical Records and Electronic Prescribing to exchange clinical messages using the Danish national MedCom network, which enables communication across sectors.
+General practitioners use electronic medical records (EMRs) and electronic prescribing to exchange clinical messages using the Danish national MedCom network, which enables communication across sectors.
 The five regions are each responsible for the EMRs used in their hospitals.